 As Mother’s Day rolls around each year, I find myself of mixed minds.
-Don’t get me wrong; even more since she passed last year, I love my mother and would celebrate her and how she raised my brother and me any day of the week.
+Don’t get me wrong; even more since she passed in late 2017, I love my mother and would celebrate her and how she raised my brother and me any day of the week.
 But as a childfree person, I have problems with Mother’s Day as a national holiday.
 Why?
 Here are two reasons:

 Mother’s Day is a national reinforcement of pronatalist values